+Name: MUID: Date:

+Instrument or Voice Type:

+Music Degree Program Seeking Acce ptance:

+Bachelor of Arts (BA) Bachelor of Music Performance (BM) □ Bachelor of Music Education (BME)

+Bachelor of Music With Elective Stud ies in an Outside Field (BM ESOF)

+Student must enter this infor mation through MyMero cer once approved by the Dean

+FOR OFFICE USE ONLY PRELIMINARY SIGNATURES OF APPRO VAL

+Faculty Music Advisor:

+Principal Applied Music Teacher:

+Freshman Theory Teacher:

+2 n this date, the above-named student gree program in the School of Music.

+SIGNED: Dean ,

-Name: MUID: Date: Instrument or Voice Type: Music Degree Program Seeking Acceptance: formance (DM) □ Pacholor of Music Education (PME) ☐ Bachelor of Arts (BA) ☐ Bachelor of Music Performance (BM) ☐ Bachelor of Music Education (BME) ☐ Bachelor of Music With Elective Studies in an O utside Field (BM IESOF) Student must enter this information th rough MyMer cer once approved by the Dean FOR OFFICE USE ONLY PRELIMINARY SIGNATURES OF APPROVAL Faculty Music Advisor: Principal Applied Music Teacher: Timepar Applied Music Teacher.
-Freshman Theory Teacher: It is hereby certified that, as a result of the eva aluation held o n this date, the above-named student is admitted to the de gree program in the School of Music.
-SIGNED: Dean This form must be returned to the School of M (see Acceptance to Music Major Policies stated in pursue a Bachelor of Music in Performance must the area of specialization at the end of the spring to Music Major form is submitted to the full Mus n the School of M t perform a 15-m g semester of stu Music Handbook).
-A student who wishes to ninute program before the music faculty in udy in the freshman year.
-The Acceptance
+This form must be returned to the School of Music Office by May 15 of the freshman year of Music study (see Acceptance to Music Major Policies stated in the School of Music Handbook).
+A student who wishes to pursue a Bachelor of Music in Performance must perform a 15-minute program before the music faculty in the area of specialization at the end of the spring semester of study in the freshman year.
+The Acceptance to Music Major form is submitted to the full Music faculty during the sophomore year.